How to Find the BEST Deals with the LEAST Amount of Marketing

 Now that you know the most popular property criteria in your market, you pull a second list.
 For this list, you pull all the properties in a specified location (subdivision, zip code, county, etc.) that meets the “property avatars” criteria.

 Alex advises newer investors or those who have a smaller marketing budget to focus on a single subdivision first.
-Once successful, they can then scale to targeting an entire zip code, and then an entire county.
+Once successful, they can then scale to targeting real estate investment opportunities within an entire zip code, and then an entire county.

 Step #4 – Market to the “Property Avatar” Owners